Friday the 13th

 A group of eager young camp counsellors’ are stalked and brutally murdered by an unknown assailant while trying to re-open a summer camp that was previously the site of a child's drowning and a number of mysterious deaths.

 In its wake, Friday the 13th left us with all the standard rules and conventions of the slasher movie.
-Sure, Halloween exhibited them first, but it was really Friday the 13th that cemented them.
-And then recycled then, over and over, as if hammering home the point.
+Sure, Halloween exhibited them first, and Black Christmas before that, but it was really Friday the 13th that cemented them.
+And then recycled them, over and over, as if hammering home the point.
 You can usually spot a slasher by its familiar structure and the following clichés usually feature somewhere:

 • A masked/unidentified killer who is usually avenging a past ‘misdeed’